 - Sites that have a history of using firefighting foams such as airports, military bases, large industrial facilities

 Regulatory focus on PFAS is steadily increasing to protect against perceived risks to human health and the environment.
 PFOS is already listed in the Stockholm POP convention, and the UN has recommended a global ban on PFOS and PFOA.
 Their use is already highly restricted within the EU, as well as in other countries.
 Many countries have adopted drinking water guidelines ranging from 0.01µg/l up to 1µg/l and the EU has set a sub ppt Environmental Quality Standard of 0.00065µg/l for PFOS (to be achieved by 2027).
 Guideline values in the ppb ranges are also being established for soils by many other countries.

-How does Element test for PFOS, PFOA, and other PFAS compounds?
+How does Element test for PFAS compounds?

 If we want to test for PFAS, how do we go about it?